OWASP/CheatSheetSeries/README.md

 # Editor & validation policy

 [Visual Studio Code](https://code.visualstudio.com/) is used for the work on the markdown files.
+It is also used for the work on the scripts.

 The file **Project.code-workspace** is the workspace file in order to open the project in VSCode.